-233-234 THEORY OF FUNCTIONS OF REAL VARIABLES The functions of real variables, including such topics as point sets and measure, transfinite numbers, Riemann and Lebesgue integrals, and sequences of functions.
+233, 234 THEORY OF FUNCTIONS OF REAL VARIABLES The functions of real variables, including such topics as point sets and measure, transfinite numbers, Riemann and Lebesgue integrals, and sequences of functions.
 Considerable outside reading is assigned.
-Prerequisite: 208.
+Prerequisite: 208; 233 for 234.
 Three hours.
 (Offered in alternate years, 1959-60.)